 Not all issues which the Court must resolve are suitable for the appointment of a court expert and not all matters are amenable to the process.
 However, typically matters such as noise, traffic, parking, overshadowing, engineering, hydrology, contamination issues, among others, appear suitable for a court expert.
 Increasingly matters of heritage, urban design and general planning are also being dealt with by court experts, often at the request of both parties and commonly after a request from the council.
 The court expert has the responsibility to prepare a report after consultation with the parties.
-In some cases, this may mean consultation with experts which the parties have retained to advise them, but very often the court expert will be the only expert who looks at a particular problem.
+In some cases, this may mean consultation with experts which the parties have retained to advise them, but often the court expert will be the only expert who looks at a particular problem.

 The advantages of this approach to expert evidence are many.
 Because the costs are shared in many cases the costs of expert evidence to both parties are significantly reduced, probably halved.
 A saving in costs cannot always be achieved.
 However, there is no doubt that the integrity of the expert evidence is enhanced and this must be reflected in the quality of the ultimate decision.

 Although the move to appoint court experts initially met significant resistance from the legal profession, I believe that resistance is now diminishing.
 With the change has come a clearer understanding of the deficiencies of the old approach and the benefits which change can bring.
 For the experts, it is about giving back to them the opportunity to use their expertise, without obligation to a client, and the ability to express their views without the distortions that can come from the adversarial process.
+Those lawyers who remain sceptical of the process typically argue that the client (although in many cases they mean the lawyer) loses control of the evidence which is tendered.
+Although it might be seen as a problem if the court was taking control of the lay evidence I cannot accept that it is inappropriate where expert evidence is involved.